The infrastructure database.

 Frequently Asked Questions

 Bring a state file.
-In under 30 minutes you will see graph-scoped plans, parallel applies, and queryable infrastructure running against your own resources, with the add-ons you no longer need.
+In under 30 minutes you will see change correlation across teams, blast-radius queries against your real graph, parallel applies, and live infrastructure running against your own resources.

 Book a demo Read the docs